 Statue of King Djoser at the Egyptian Museum

 The statue radiates a feeling of great royal grandeur.
 A copy of this statue occupies the original Serdab today.
-This statue was regarded as the seat of his ka, which would see the offerings and smell the burning incense through two small round holes which were the only openings.
+This statue was seen as the seat of his ka.
+It could see the offerings and smell burning incense.
+It did so through two small round holes.
+These holes were the only openings.

 Imhotep is one of the great geniuses in the history of humanity.
 He was an architect, magician, philosopher, and physician the Greeks identified him with Asclepius, their god of Medicine.
 His father’s name is Ka-Nefer, whom the pharaoh personally appointed to be in charge of all the nation’s buildings.
 It seems he learned his trade in his father’s workshop, probably in Memphis.